Josh's Website

 There are a lot of code snippets on my website and it would be nice if they could have some syntax highlighting.
 The most common way to do this is with a library like highlight.js where JavaScript is used to determine the language and automatically highlight the code.
 This requires JavaScript which means I don't want it on my website.
 The other way is to generate the css for each syntax element in a language and wrap each part of the code in a span that matches the syntax element.
 This works but you end up with a million spans and it is also a bit boring.

 The much more interesting and fun approach is to use CSS gradients.
-Like almost every approach, we use regex to work out the styling for each element but instead of wrapping each element in a span, we style the whole pre with gradients.
+Like almost every approach, we use regex (although I am sure some JavaScript libraries exist that use treesitter to do syntax highlighting (like my favourite text editor does)) to work out the styling for each element but instead of wrapping each element in a span, we style the whole pre with gradients.
 This avoids having a mess of spans and uses no javascript.

 Lets say we have the following code block: